-13 In order to assess the interannual variability of FTH and FTHp10, Figure 8 shows the relative 14 standard deviation in FTH and in FTHp10 for each season.
-The relative standard deviation 15 maxima in FTH are located over the South Atlantic, the North Atlantic and central-east Africa in DJF and over northeast Africa in JJA.
-Minima are associated with the ITCZ and the extra-16 17 tropics.
-Note that the SON season clearly features the minimum averaged relative standard 18 deviation, mainly due to largely reduced maxima during this season.
-The positions of maxima 19 and minima in relative FTH standard deviation obviously coincide with the positions of the 20 FTH minima and maxima but also with gradient areas between dry and wet regions.
-These 21 results are in good agreement with the findings of Brogniez et al. (2009) and we recall here 22 the outstanding relevance of the variability in the dry free troposphere on the outgoing longwave radiation (e.g. Udelhofen and Hartman, 1995; Sohn and Schmetz, 2004).
-Keeping 23 24 in mind that FTH minima are associated with FTHp10 maxima, similar results are found for 25 FTHp10 but only for the dry end of the distribution.
-Also, the strong maximum in relative 26 standard deviation of FTH featured in the northeast Africa region in JJA appears as a local minimum in standard deviation of FTHp10, indicating a strong stability of the occurrence of 27 28 dry events in this region.
+In order to assess the interannual variability of FTH and FTHp10, Fig. 8 shows the relative standard deviation in FTH and in FTHp10 for each season.
+The relative standard deviation maxima in FTH are located over the South Atlantic, the North Atlantic and central-eastern Africa in DJF and over northeastern Africa in JJA.
+Minima are associated with the ITCZ and the extratropics.
+Note that the SON season clearly features the minimum averaged relative standard deviation, mainly due to largely reduced maxima during this season.
+The positions of maxima and minima in relative FTH standard deviation obviously coincide with the positions of the FTH minima and maxima but also with gradient areas between dry and wet regions.
+These results are in good agreement with the findings of Brogniez et al. (2009), and we recall here the outstanding relevance of the variability in the dry free troposphere on the outgoing longwave radiation (e.g., Udelhofen and Hartman, 1995; Sohn and Schmetz, 2004).
+Keeping in mind that FTH minima are associated with FTHp10 maxima, similar results are found for FTHp10, but only for the dry end of the distribution.
+Also, the strong maximum in relative standard deviation of FTH featured in the region of northeastern Africa in JJA appears as a local minimum in standard deviation of FTHp10, indicating a strong stability of the occurrence of dry events in this region.

 Following Roca et al. (2011) large-scale dynamics have a strong impact on the FTH distribution and its variability.
-Brogniez et al. (2009) analyzed the FTH from MVIRI over northeast Africa over the period 1983-2004 for the months of July/August and separated the analysis into dry and wet years.
-The air masses of the driest years have been shown to mainly originate from the tropics with a contribution from the extra-tropics, whereas the wet air masses originate from tropical regions only.
-The variability of the extent of specific features in FTHp10 over the northeast Africa in JJA and their position must also be analyzed to better understand the overall dynamics and underlying distributions of FTH, their impact on OLR and their changes over time.
+Brogniez et al. (2009) analyzed the FTH from MVIRI over northeastern Africa over the period 1983-2004 for the months of July/August and separated the analysis into dry and wet years.
+The air masses of the driest years have been shown to mainly originate from the tropics with a contribution from the extratropics, whereas the wet air masses originate from tropical regions only.
+The variability of the extent of specific features in FTHp10 over northeastern Africa in JJA and their position must also be analyzed to better understand the overall dynamics and underlying distributions of FTH, their impact on OLR and their changes over time.